-Consultant Anaesthetist, associate director of St Georges QI academy.
-Improvement lead of National Emergency Laparotomy Audit Chair RCoA Quality working group
+Consultant Anaesthetist, Deputy Chief Medical Officer (for improvement and innovation) Improvement lead of National Emergency Laparotomy Audit Chair RCoA Quality working group

 St George\'s University Hospitals NHS Foundation TrustEngland - London (South)

-Consultant anaesthetist in a large teaching hospital covering general sessions with speciality interest in obstetrics, interested in both improving quality in my clinical environments of pre assessment clinic, operating theatres and in maternity and QI training.
+Consultant anaesthetist in a large teaching hospital covering sessions in prehabilitation/ cliniic, with speciality interest in obstetrics.
+Interested in both improving quality in my clinical environments of pre assessment clinic, operating theatres and in maternity and QI training.

-Improvement lead for the National Emergency Laparotomy Network www.nela.org.uk
+Improvement lead for the National Emergency Laparotomy Audit www.nela.org.uk

 Currently working on 'prehabilitation' before major cancer surgery, elective and emergency theatres efficiency, improving reporting of patient experience, staff wellbeing and our unit's social media.
 Experience in the past of inpatient flow programmes, human factors and safety training in hospital at night and patient experience based co-design.
 Spent a year out of training as a clinical leadership 'Darzi' Fellow.